Calculate page height and width Skip to content

 The only meaningful metric to track at the action stage:

-• No of conversions
+• No. of conversions

 If you are not creating and promoting content across all 3 buyer stages, then you aren’t able to measure the performance of your content marketing strategy.

 Unfortunately, many companies stop their marketing efforts by producing content only for the first stage of the marketing funnel.
-As a result of this an incomplete strategy, they miss out on the better business conversions and proving their positive ROI.
+As a result of this incomplete strategy, they miss out on better business conversions and proving their positive ROI.

 What is a Marketing Attribution Model and How Does It Help With ROI